If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 Q: What’s The Lowest Price You’d Accept?

-This is a very direct question.
+This is a very direct question – but when it comes to knowing which are the best questions to ask the seller when buying a house, it is an important one!
 Estate agents are very experienced in fielding such questions and know exactly how to respond to avoid lowering the price too much.

 However, the owners of the property are more likely to be taken by surprise and accidentally reveal the true minimum price they’d accept.